apprunjs/apprun-docs/docs/directive.md

 ## Custom directive

 When AppRun is processing the JSX code, it publishes the $ event when it finds the custom attributes like $X. Thus, you can subscribe to the $ event to provide your directives.
-E.g., if you create the $animation directive to attach the animation classes from the animation library, [animation.css](https://daneden.github.io/animate.css).

 ```js
 app.on('$', ({key, props}) => {